aws-amplify/docs/android/authentication.md

     Note: If you saw an error message `Invalid Redirect: domain must be added to the authorized domains list before submitting.` when adding the endpoint, please go to the *authorized domains list* and add the domain.
 13. Click *Save*.

-You would now need to [configure your identity providers](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-social-idp.html)(Google, Facebook or Login with Amazon)

 #### Manual Setup